Visit us on Facebook . “Like” and “Share”!

-Residents from nine other municipalities have joined the Community Rights Effort in NH by enacting local, rights-based laws that elevate community authority.
+Residents from ten other municipalities have joined the Community Rights Effort in NH by enacting local, rights-based laws that elevate community authority.

 Community members from Belknap, Strafford, Rockingham, Coos, Grafton and Merrimack counties have enacted local, rights-based laws at their Town Meetings.
 Citizens petitioned the binding laws, called warrant articles– a process particular to New England – in order to ban unwanted activities that would threaten the health, safety, and welfare of the community.
 The warrant articles were all enacted by voters, some by a unanimous Town Meeting vote.